Warrenpoint GAA: Foundation

 In the 1960s some derelict houses at Mary Street, Warrenpoint were purchased for £50.
 These were converted into small clubrooms using the voluntary labour of members and friends.
 The clubrooms were used for meetings, functions and fundraising.
 There were two rooms (upstairs and downstairs) each approximately 18 ft x 25 ft.
 The cost of rebuilding was £2,000 approximately.

 An extension was added to the clubrooms in the 1970s giving a ground floor hall of 54 ft x 26 ft with a balcony 18 ft x 25 ft.
 Later a small kitchen was added.
 The total cost of this contract was £5,000.

 Two dwellings were purchased either side of the clubrooms in Mary Street in the 1980s to facilitate future development of the clubrooms including an upstairs social club and bar.
 The total cost of this development was £46,000.
 The second house is still occupied by a tenant and rent is paid to St Peter's GAC.

 In the 1970s an activity room 40 ft x 20 ft was also purchased for £10,000 and located at the back of the clubrooms.
 This room provided for supervised youth activity seven nights a week for 15 years.
 This property is no longer utilised.
 There is also a fully licensed bar on the premises.

-The 'golden era' for the Point was in the 1940s and 1950s when they won three senior titles and contributed to a few memorable finals in which they were the losers.

 The senior team is currently playing in Down Division 2.